TIME Formula in Excel

 The formula of TIME accepts the following parameters and arguments:

-- hour – This can be any number between 0 and 32767, which represents the hour.
-The point to be noted for this argument is that if the hour value is larger than 23, it will be then divided by 24.
+- hour – This can be any number between 0 and 32767, representing the hour.
+The point to be noted for this argument is that if the hour value is larger than 23, it will then be divided by 24.
 The remainder of the division will be used as the hour value.
 For better understanding, TIME(24,0,0) will be equal to TIME(0,0,0), TIME (25,0,0) means TIME(1,0,0) and TIME(26,0,0) will be equal to TIME(2,0,0) and so on.

-Return Value of TIME Formula in Excel:
+Return Value of TIME Formula:

-- TIME sheet is used to create a valid time, if you have the above components values separately.
+- The TIME sheet creates a correct time if you have the values of the above components separately.
 For example, TIME(3,0,0,) is equal to 3 hours, TIME(0,3,0) is equal to 3 minutes, TIME (0,0,3) is equal to 3 seconds, and TIME(8,30,0) is equal to 8.5 hours.

 How to Open the TIME Function in Excel?

-- You can simply enter the desired TIME formula in the required cell to attain a return value on the argument.
+- You can enter the desired TIME formula in the required cell to attain a return value on the argument.